sosadtsia/terraform-github/README.md

 ### Common Issues

 1. **Token Permissions**: Ensure your GitHub token has `repo` and `admin:org` permissions
-2. **State Management**: Currently uses local state; for production consider remote backend
+2. **State Management**: State file is automatically committed by CI/CD workflow
 3. **Concurrent Runs**: Use the concurrency group to prevent simultaneous runs
 4. **Provider Version**: Ensure you're using compatible provider versions